marciomat/reverse_engineering/picoctf/checkpass/README.md

 This binary is stripped.
 We can still find the `main()` function but there is nothing interesting there.
 And the entire code is quite well obfuscated (at least for my level of experience!).

-For this reason I won't go into too many details on how I got to each detail since I myself was lost for so long.
+For this reason I won't go into too many details since I myself was lost for so long.

 > A very long disassembly of this entire analysis is available at [assembly.md](assembly.md).